-Consequently, Game Center for iOS 10-11.2 no longer allows you to add friends.
+Consequently, Game Center for iOS 10-11.2 does not allow you to add friends.
 All those things are now done through the individual game app or through games that link and sync to your social media accounts–like FaceBook etc.

 What Happens to My Game Now That Game Center App is History?

 If your game is saved to your Apple ID, try logging out and then logging back into and then connect to game center from within the game itself.
 Performing those steps should restore your game progress and info.

 And even though the Game Center app is gone, your game data is also likely stored safely on the individual game app’s or social media’s (like FaceBook’s) servers.
 These servers should retain all your Game Center info.